pylhc/pylhc.github.io/docs/measurements/procedures/ampdet.md

     - [ ] <details class="nodeco"><summary>Good Frequency Resolution (`TurnBits > 15`)</summary>
           <p>
           As the tune shift can be very small, we would want a good resolution in frequency, which can be controlled by `TurnBits`.
           The standard value of `TurnBits` of `20` (leading to 2<sup>20</sup> complex coefficients, i.e. 2<sup>21</sup> spectral lines) is a good start, but can lead to excessive memory use when analysing 15&minus;20 files at once.
-          I estimate (from experience), that with `19` turn-bits, you will need 60GB to 80GB of RAM, `20` will obviously double and `18` half that value.
+          I estimate (from experience), that with `19` turn-bits, you will need 60GB to 80GB of RAM, `20` will obviously double and `18` halve that value.
           Both of these should be good values to use (see Infobox "TurnBit Estimation" below).<br>
           The `OutputBits` on the other hand can be smaller, as the highest line stored per "bucket" will keep the frequency location calculated from the higher resolution form `TurnBits`.
           Therefore, even if the wrong line is selected (see step "Small tolerance"), the correct tune line will still be available in its bucket.
           The only issue would be, if there is a resonance really close by.
           A value of `10`-`12` (0.5 &middot; 10<sup>&minus;4</sup> - 10<sup>&minus;4</sup> tune units) should be enough, to keep the file-size manageable and allow to open all the files simultaneously in the GUI.
           </p></details>
 - [ ] <details class="nodeco"><summary>Check and Clean Data</summary>